 Last, but not least, a lack of solidarity looms over the enterprise.
 Browser engineers don't make websites for a living, so they also lack intrinsic motivation to improve the situation.
 Many an epic web standards battle to advance an "obviously" missing feature can be traced to this root.

 Note: the whole ecosystem breaks down when users do not have a real choice of engine, e.g. on iOS.
 When competition is limited vendors are free to structurally under-invest and the platform becomes less dynamic and responsive to needs.
 Everyone loses, but it's a classic deadweight loss, making it harder to spot and call out.

 The status quo is powerful.
 Every vendor has plausible (if played-up) reasons not to implement new features.
 They can stall progress until they are last (or second-to last in a 4+ party ecosystem) to implement.
-There’s no developer wrath until that point, and it’s easy to cast FUD on not-yet-pervasive features while holding a pocket veto.
-Further, it’s the job of SDOs and formal Working Groups to kill ideas that are not obviously fit for purpose and which lack momentum.
+There's no developer wrath until that point, and it's easy to cast FUD on not-yet-pervasive features while holding a pocket veto.
+Further, it's the job of SDOs and formal Working Groups to kill ideas that are not obviously fit for purpose or which lack momentum.

 async/await, Web Components, Streams, etc.) would give any sane observer pause.
 Is it worth even trying?

 The enormous positive impact that changes to the web platform can deliver makes me believe the answer is "yes".
 In Part 2 I'll share details of how the Chrome Team changed its thinking about feature development and standards and how that's enabling the entire web community to deliver more progress faster.